 If you’re planning on visiting the Champs-Élysées for some world-class shopping, here are some INSIDR favorites you should definitely check out!
 Find more shopping recommendations and tips in our Paris Shopping Guide which you can download for free!

 The reason why we’ve included them on this list is because their atelier off the Champs Elysees is the biggest and is 1 of only 4 shops all over the world—and the only one in France!
-At this atelier, they even offer a porcelain painting demonstration every Thursday from 9:30am to 1pm; 1:30pm-6pm, to preserve the history of their craft.
+At this atelier, they even offer a free porcelain painting demonstration every Thursday from 9:30am to 1pm; 1:30pm-6pm, to preserve the history of their craft.
 You can also order custom made pieces with painted initials, dates, or messages which make for an extra-special gift.

 - Address: 17 Avenue de Friedland, 75008 Paris